Photos by Frances Kennedy, WFP

 The quarantine has since been lifted, but for a period of 21 days, it changed daily life for thousands of Liberians.

 The sealed-off roads and areas meant restricted movement for nearly 50,000 people.
 Disruptions in the food trade made food increasingly expensive and harder to come by.
 Children couldn’t get to school.
 Parents couldn’t get to work.
-And labor shortages are putting the upcoming harvest season at serious risk.
+And labour shortages are putting the upcoming harvest season at serious risk.

 World Food Programme provided assistance to nine counties of Liberia for about 39,000 affected people, delivering life-saving supplies like food and medical equipment.
-Scroll through these photos to see what life was like living in the Ebola quarantine zones in Liberia, and how WFP is helping:

 Health workers at an Ebola treatment center in Monrovia

 Health workers wear full personal protective equipment in an Ebola treatment center run by Medecins Sans Frontieres in Monrovia.
-WFP’s logistics arm has provided support and mobile storage units to MSF as it expands this center to cope with an ever increasing caseload of patients with the virus or those who are suspected of having it.
+WFP’s logistics arm has provided support and mobile storage units to MSF as it expands this centre to cope with an ever increasing caseload of patients with the virus or those who are suspected of having it.

 Taking measures to stop the spread of Ebola